 John is an advisor and mentor and has worked with the Clore Leadership Programme, English National Ballet, Tate, Fuel, English Touring Opera, dreamthinkspeak , Halle Orchestra, Mansfield College at Oxford University, The Van Gogh Museum and The National Maritime Museum in Amsterdam, The Foundling Museum, The Orchestra of The Age of Enlightenment, The London Legacy Development Corporation and Greenhouse Sports amongst others.

-He has served as a trustee of several charities, including the international board of United World Colleges and chaired its first development committee.
-He was a governor of the United World College of The Atlantic and became a scholarship donor.
-He is currently a member of the governing council of the Royal College of Music and chairs its Patron’s committee.
-He also sits on the board and development committee of London Music Masters, a charity providing professional music tuition to entire classes of primary school children in inner London.
-He is a trustee of Opera Rara, a charity devoted to the restoration, revival, recording and performance of forgotten nineteenth century operas.
+John has served as a trustee of several charities, including the international board of United World Colleges and he chaired its first Development Committee.
+He was a governor of the United World College of the Atlantic and became a scholarship donor.
+He remains a member of Atlantic College’s Advisory Council.
+He has been a trustee of MANGO (management administration for non-governmental organisations) and of Opera Rara.

 John is a member of the governing Council of the Royal College of Music where he has endowed a scholarship.
 He is an independent member of the UK Community Foundations Board and has created the Our Common Good Fund to support the work of Oxfordshire Community Foundation.
 John is a trustee of the Beacon Collaborative Charitable Trust which campaigns for more philanthropy.
 He is a member of the board and development committee of London Music Masters, a charity providing professional music tuition to entire classes of primary school children in inner London.
 He is also a Special Adviser to Philanthropy Company and an Ambassador for the Blackpool Pride of Place campaign.